 Greenland Self-Government Authorities exercise legislative and executive power for defined areas of responsibility (Government of Greenland 2009).
 The Greenlandic Government's Ministry of Fisheries, Hunting and Agriculture has established a polar bear quota system.
 National regulations for polar bear management are fixed by law in Executive Order no. 21 of 22 September 2005 on the Protection and Hunting of Polar Bears.
-Hunting is not prohibited, but there is year-round protection for all cubs and females accompanied by cubs.
-Only fulltime hunters are allowed to go polar bear hunting within each relevant municipality or area.
+Hunting is not prohibited.
+Only full-time hunters are allowed to go polar bear hunting within each relevant municipality or area.
 A license is required for hunting and there is a detailed reporting system for all hunters.
 Polar bear quotas were issued in 2006, 2009 and again in 2011 (Parties to the 1973 Agreement on the Conservation of Polar Bears, 2009b; Greenland Ministry of Fisheries, Hunting and Agriculture 2009; Division on Wildlife Management, 2012).
 Prior to this the harvest of polar bears in Greenland was undertaken without quotas.
-In 2008 as a result of a CITES Non-Detriment Finding (NDF), Greenland implemented a voluntary export ban on all polar bear products (Parties to the 1973 Agreement on the Conservation of Polar Bears 2011) which remains in effect today.
+In 2008 as a result of a Non-Detriment Finding (NDF) under CITES requirements, Greenland implemented a voluntary export ban on all polar bear products (Parties to the 1973 Agreement on the Conservation of Polar Bears 2011) which remains in effect today.
 The monitoring and research of polar bears in Greenland is primarily conducted by the Greenland Institute of Natural Resources and has been on-going since the 1980s.
 The Danish Environmental Research Institute also has monitoring programs in collaboration with the Greenland Institute of Natural Resources and international research agencies, specifically on the contaminants of polar bears (Greenland Ministry of Fisheries, Hunting and Agriculture 2009).